w3cping/credential-considerations/credentials-considerations.md

 ### Status of this document

-Just an outline of the many concerns related to these areas of work, for discussion starting.
+An outline of the many concerns related to these areas of work, for discussion starting, and initial principles for addressing user considerations.

 Editor: [Nick Doty](https://npdoty.name), <ndoty@cdt.org>